 The casino has a few eating options, with a microbrewery, grill, café and a Starbucks that’s good for breakfast.
 There’s also a pool below the tower (but not many sunbeds so grab one early), in prime position to watch people jumping off the top.
 The resort fee is $36 per night, and hotel guests get half price access to the tower observation deck (normally $25).

 Other budget Las Vegas Strip hotels include the Luxor, Excalibur and Circus Circus.

 Got $95/£70?
 Try the Tropicana

-If you’ve got a bit more money to spend, head down at the south end of the Strip to the vintage-style Tropicana.
-It’s one of the few original 1950s casinos, but was completely renovated by current owners Hilton.
-It still has the retro entrance – complete with vintage Chevy – but inside it’s done up in tropical ‘South Beach style’.
-Everything’s bright and airy, with white walls with greenery and flashes of bright orange.
-We stayed in one of the standard Paradise Tower rooms, but you can also upgrade to a bungalow near the pool.
+If you’ve got a bit more to spend, head to the south end of the Strip to the vintage-style Tropicana*.
+It’s one of the few original 1950s casinos, and although it has been renovated by current owners Hilton, it still has its retro entrance – complete with vintage Chevy.

-For a similar price you could also try Treasure Island, New York New York and the MGM Grand.
+For a similar price also try Treasure Island, New York New York and the MGM Grand.

 Other mid-range options on the Strip include Caesar’s Palace, Vdara and Mirage.

 Got $210/£158?
 Try The Bellagio

 The Bellagio* might not be the most luxurious hotel on the Strip, but for me it’s classic Las Vegas – where you still feel like you might come across Frank Sinatra and Sammy Davis Junior propping up the bar.
 The resort is one of the largest on the Strip with almost 4000 rooms, but with a high staff to guest ratio you wouldn’t know it from the service.